bCodes22/BreakthroughGame/README.txt

 Step-by-step performance output after each game

 Requirements
-You only need to install one dependency:
+->You only need to install one dependency:

 In your terminal:
-pip install pygame
+->pip install pygame

 How to Run
-Once Pygame is installed, run the game using:
+->Once Pygame is installed, run the game using:

-python breakthroughgame.py
+->python breakthroughgame.py

-Make sure all required .py files (like minimax_agent.py) are in the same folder.
+->Make sure all required .py files (like minimax_agent.py) are in the same folder.

-📁 Files
+Files
-breakthroughgame.py – Main Pygame GUI and controller minimax_agent.py – AI algorithms and heuristics
+->breakthroughgame.py – Main Pygame GUI and controller ->minimax_agent.py – AI algorithms and heuristics